NetworkMathematics/FrontPage/IndianaProjects.md

 The idea of this preliminary project would be to put KnowTex and Trouver together, to get some metric for verification, using the nLab corpus.

  Why nLab is special here.
-The nLab corpus sits in a unique middle position: * Informal but highly structured
+The nLab corpus sits in a unique middle position:
+* Informal but highly structured
 * Definition-heavy
-*Concept-centric rather than theorem-centric
+* Concept-centric rather than theorem-centric
 * Rich in narrative explanation

-nLab pages do not have explicit \uses markup (as KnowTex needs).
+nLab pages do not have explicit `\uses' markup (as KnowTex needs).
 But they do have very strong rhetorical and structural cues.

 This makes nLab a perfect testbed for automatic vs explicit structure.

+A concrete comparative experiment:

+* Step 1: Run trouver on nLab2020.

+   Outputs:
+   * inferred dependency graphs,
+   * inferred concept/definition relationships,
+   * noisy but automatic structure.

+This gives us:
+* machine-inferred structure.

+* Step 2: Select a subset of nLab pages
+For example: category theory basics, adjunctions, limits/colimits.

+* Step 3: Hand-annotate a small gold subset using KnowTeX
+       * Add \uses and \proves manually.

+Treat this as editorial ground truth.
+This gives us:

+* author-validated structure.

+* Step 4: Compare!

+Now we can ask real research questions:
+* Which dependencies does Trouver reliably find?
+* Which does it systematically miss?
+* Where does it hallucinate edges?
+* Are narrative dependencies harder than proof dependencies?
+* Does symbol introduction help or hurt inference?

+This comparison would be far more meaningful than evaluating Trouver against generic NLP metrics.